mt-support/tribe-ext-recurring-event-navigation/readme.txt

 We're always interested in your feedback and our [Help Desk](https://support.theeventscalendar.com/) are the best place to flag any issues.
 Do note, however, that the degree of support we provide for extensions like this one tends to be very limited.

 == Changelog ==

+= [0.9.1] 2020-11-16 =

+* Enhancement - The extension now works when using the Classic editor for events.

 = [0.9.0] 2020-11-15 =